Andrea Marcovicci: Life and career

 Marcovicci left school and started making her way into show business as a singer, appearing on The Mike Douglas Show and The Merv Griffin Show.
-As an actress, she debuted in commercials and soon became better known as Dr. Betsy Chernak Taylor on the television soap opera Love is a Many Splendored Thing from 1970 to 1973.
+As an actress, she debuted in television commercials and played Dr. Betsy Chernak Taylor on the soap opera Love is a Many Splendored Thing from 1970 to 1973.
 She appeared in the second pilot film for the television series Harry O, titled Smile Jenny, You're Dead.
 She was nominated for a Golden Globe award for the New Star of the Year in 1977 for the film, The Front (1976).

-Marcovicci had a recurring role on Hill Street Blues.
+She had a recurring role on Hill Street Blues.
 She has appeared on Scarecrow and Mrs. King, Kojak, The Incredible Hulk, Magnum, P.I., Cybill, Arli$$, Taxi, Voyagers! (as Cleopatra), Baretta, Mannix, and Friends and Lovers (TV series).
 She starred on both Trapper John, M.D. and Berrenger's.
 Marcovicci appeared onstage on Broadway in Ambassador.
-Her film roles include The Front (1976), The Concorde ...
+Her film roles include The Front (1976), The Concorde...
 Airport '79 (1979), Spacehunter: Adventures in the Forbidden Zone (1983) and Jack the Bear (1993).

-In 2008 Marcovicci celebrated her 22nd season at the legendary Oak Room of the Algonquin Hotel with Marcovicci Sings Movies II.
-A very special 60th Birthday concert followed in May 2009 at Town Hall in NYC, celebrating Andrea's contribution to the American Songbook.
+In 2008, Marcovicci celebrated her 22nd season at the Oak Room of the Algonquin Hotel with Marcovicci Sings Movies II.
+A 60th Birthday concert followed in May 2009 at Town Hall in NYC.
 To commemorate this event her personal record label, Andreasong Recordings, Inc., released a compilation CD titled As Time Goes By: The Best of Andrea Marcovicci, her 17th album and/or CD.
 At the end of 2011, Marcovicci celebrated her 25th season at the Oak Room with "No Strings", a collection of songs about travel.
-Her closing performance of "No Strings" was the final cabaret event at the Oak Room, as the Algonquin's new owner decided to turn the space into a lounge for "preferred" customers.
+Her closing performance of "No Strings" was the final cabaret event at the Oak Room, as the Algonquin's new owner turned the space into a lounge for "preferred" customers.

-Marcovicci celebrated her 65th birthday, November 18, 2013, by playing two shows at Joe's Pub, part of the Public Theater.

 Awards

 She is the recipient of several awards and honors including the Mabel Mercer Foundation’s 2007 Mabel Award and three Lifetime Achievement Awards—honored by the Manhattan Association of Cabarets and Clubs, The Licia Albanese-Puccini Foundation, and by a Bob Harrington Backstage Bistro Award.
-In recognition of her accomplishments in the arts, Andrea has received honorary degrees from Trinity College in Hartford, CT and the Memphis College of Art.
+In recognition of her accomplishments in the arts, Andrea has received honorary degrees from Trinity College, Hartford, Connecticut and from the Memphis College of Art.
 In addition, "The Andrea Marcovicci Suite" at the Algonquin Hotel, dedicated in 2006 on her twentieth anniversary at the Oak Room, contains memorabilia of her work in theatre, film, television, and on the concert stage.

 Personal life

 She married actor Daniel Reichert in 1993.
-The couple separated in 2004, and are now divorced.
+The couple separated in 2004 and later divorced.
 They have a daughter, Alice Wolfe Reichert.